 People seeking treatment options may wish to look into inpatient drug rehab centers in Fort Collins, CO.

-It’s also referred to as residential treatment, and these facilities have people essentially live on-site while they receive care and therapy for their substance abuse.
+It’s also referred to as residential treatment, and these facilities have people essentially live on-site while they receive care and therapy for their substance use disorder.

 Some patients might stay 30 days, while others elect to (or are approved by insurance) stay 60, 90, or more days.
 A longer treatment period (three months) tends to have better outcomes in preventing relapse.